followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/1 Configuration/fieldPanel/showRowFields.md

 <!--/shortDescription-->

 <!--fullDescription-->
 Optionally, you can change the placeholder of the row field area on the field panel.
-Use the **texts** | [rowFieldArea](/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/fieldPanel/texts/#rowFieldArea) property for this purpose.
+Use the **texts**.[rowFieldArea](/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/fieldPanel/texts/#rowFieldArea) property for this purpose.
 <!--/fullDescription-->